05 Oct Be Ethical Training – Born out of lockdown

 Online had been the lifeline for many businesses and the ‘norm’.
 Working from home, training and delivering courses had all happened online.

-An online survey could do this – and this was when Be Ethical was born!
+And that was when Be Ethical Training was born!

 Our initial offer was an in-depth and comprehensive survey that could help a business to unpick and understand their current CSR activities.
 We quickly realised that it would take a lot of work and perseverance to encourage a business to invest the time and resource to complete the survey, complete it.
 Only having the capacity to work with around 6-8 clients per month.

 We wanted to be able to work with as many businesses as possible, so began to look at how our support could reach further.
 In November 2020 we began developing our training platform.